304 North Cardinal St.

 While plants produce their own oxygen through photosynthesis in their leaves, the root systems require access to oxygen for aerobic respiration.
 For the nutrients surrounding the root system, oxygen allows for other elements to be absorbed more readily into the plant root system.
 It also helps the microbes break down any complex nutrients into simpler nutrients, making it easier for the plant to absorb them.

-In short, coco coir and other soil amendments that improve soil aeration are an excellent way to help plants breathe and function better.
+In short, coco coir and other soil amendments that improve soil aeration are excellent way to help plants breathe and function better.

 Now, the ideas of water retention and soil drainage may seem like competing ideas.
 Don’t worry, we’ll explain why both aren’t only possible, but also important to get right.